 grave offence or stir up hatred against an individual or group on the basis of

-, religion, nationality, colour, ethnic origin, membership of
+their race, religion, nationality, colour, ethnic origin, membership of

 the travelling community, gender, sexual orientation, marital status,